-- Boilers using Natural Gas (NG) must be connected to a governed meter - Liquid Petroleum Gas (LPG) must be connected to a regulator. - Installation and connection of the gas supply to the boiler must be in accordance with BS6891. - Under no circumstance should the size of the gas supply pipe be less than 22mm. - The meter or regulator and pipe work to the meter must be checked, preferably by the gas supplier.
+- Boilers using Natural Gas (NG) must be connected to a governed meter. - Liquid Petroleum Gas (LPG) must be connected to a regulator. - Installation and connection of the gas supply to the boiler must be in accordance with BS6891. - Gas pipe sizing should be calculated to ensure no more than the permitted mbar drop between the meter/governor to the appliance inlet. (→ Commissioning section). - The meter or regulator and pipe work to the meter must be checked, preferably by the gas supplier.